 Massage therapy students or graduates who have not yet successfully completed the College certification examinations are not yet registrants of the College.
-The College believes that it is not in the public’s interest for students or graduates to practice before they are registered with the College.
+The College believes that it is not in the public’s interest for students or graduates to practise before they are registered with the College.

 If the College receives information to suggest that a Massage Therapy student or graduate is, or has been, practising before being registered, the information will be reviewed as part of the application for registration as outlined below.

-Massage Therapy Graduates / Students Practising Without Being Registered
+Policy Massage Therapy Graduates / Students Practising Without Being Registered

 The scope of practice of Massage Therapy is defined very broadly in the Massage Therapy Act, 1991, which provides that: “The practice of Massage Therapy is the assessment of the soft tissue and joints of the body and the treatment and prevention of physical dysfunction and pain of the soft tissues and joints by manipulation to develop, maintain, rehabilitate or augment physical function or to relieve pains.”

 Only registrants of the College of Massage Therapists of Ontario (the College) are permitted to hold themselves out as a person who is qualified to practise in Ontario as a Massage Therapist or Registered Massage Therapist or to use the titles Massage Therapist, MT, Registered Massage Therapist, RMT, Massothérapeute or any variation or abbreviation or equivalent in another language.

 The College has a statutory duty to work in consultation with the Minister of Health and Long-Term Care to ensure, as a matter of public interest, that the people of Ontario have access to adequate numbers of qualified, skilled and competent regulated health professionals.